NafisAnsari786/Netflix_Azure_Data_Engineering_Project/README.md

 - `/Project Snips`: Visual proof of pipeline execution, ADF triggers, DLT graphs, and ADLS container structure.

-- `/ADF Pipeline`: Contains all the Linked Services data, LS datasets and json files.
+- `/ADF Pipeline`: Contains all the Linked Services, LS datasets and json files.

-- `/RawData`: Conatins all the raw data
+- `/RawData`: Contains all the raw data

 ---